Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 About quirks

 For example, in Tibet, a girl was considered an enviable bride only when she changed a dozen or two partners.
-Virgins, as you can see, were not held in high esteem in the country of the Dalai Lama.
+Virgins, as you can see, were not held in high esteem in the Dalai Lama’s country.
 But the Brazilians from the Jerusalem artichoke tribe made impressive sacrifices to please their ladies.
-The fact is that the girls found only huge genitals worthy of their attention.
-For this, men exposed their penises to poisonous snakes, after the bites of which male dignity met the expectations of discerning Jerusalem artichoke women.
+The fact is that girls found only huge genitals worthy of their attention.
+To do this, men exposed their penises to poisonous snakes, after whose bites manhood met the expectations of discerning Jerusalem artichoke women.

-Girls have been training intimate muscles since time immemorial.
-It is known that the wives and concubines of the Chinese emperor trained the vaginal muscles with the help of jade eggs.
-According to legend, they were able to control their vaginal muscles so skillfully that they could bring a man to orgasm while remaining still.
+Girls have been training their intimate muscles since time immemorial.
+It is known that the wives and concubines of the Chinese emperor trained their vaginal muscles using jade eggs.
+According to legends, they knew how to control their vaginal muscles so skillfully that they could bring a man to orgasm while remaining motionless.

-The ability to expand the entrance of the vagina made it possible to "absorb" rather large objects, such as apples.
-And the wave-like contraction of the muscles from the vaults to the entrance made it possible to throw objects inserted into the vagina, sometimes over considerable distances.
+The ability to expand the vaginal opening made it possible to “absorb” fairly large objects, such as apples.
+And the wave-like contraction of the muscles from the arches to the entrance made it possible to throw out objects inserted into the vagina, sometimes over considerable distances.

-In Japan and Korea, there was a curious practice of enhancing the male orgasm.
-To make it more vivid and memorable, a prick in the groin with a golden needle is enough, they say. oriental traditions.
-The inhabitants of the Trobriand Islands were very inventive in bed comforts.
-What is only the habit of biting the eyelashes of a partner, this is considered their traditional caress.
-I would like to see the teeth of these entertainers, because in order to gnaw through an eyelash, the teeth must be at least sharp.
+In Japan and Korea, there was an interesting practice of enhancing male orgasm.
+To make it more vivid and memorable, an injection into the groin with a golden needle is enough, they say eastern traditions.
+The inhabitants of the Trobriand Islands were very inventive in bed pleasures.
+Just look at the habit of nibbling your partner’s eyelashes; this is considered their traditional caress.
+I would like to see the teeth of these entertainers, because in order to gnaw an eyelash, the teeth must be at least sharp.

-But the Indians, experienced in love, had much more options. extreme entertainment of such kind.
-For example, their treatises on the art of love taught the use of "apadravia" - a male piercing made of gold, silver, iron, wood or buffalo horns!
-And the great-grandfather of the modern condom "yalaka" - an empty tube inside with pimples on the outside - was also invented in India.
+But the Indians, experienced in love, had much more options extreme entertainment of such kind.
+For example, their treatises on the art of love taught the use of "apadravia" - male piercings made of gold, silver, iron, wood or buffalo horns!
+And the great-grandfather of the modern condom “yalaka” - an empty tube inside with pimples on the outside - was also invented in India.

-Sex thrill-seekers from the Batta tribe of Sumatra had a tradition of sticking stones or pieces of metal under the foreskin.
-They believed that this way they could deliver much more pleasure to their partner.
-Argentine Indians also had a similar idea in their arsenal.
+The sex-seekers of the Batta tribe of Sumatra had a tradition of inserting pebbles or pieces of metal under the foreskin.
+They believed that this way they could give their partner much more pleasure.
+The Argentine Indians also had a similar idea in their arsenal.
 They attached horsehair tassels to the phallus.
-It is terrible to think about the hygiene of meetings with such fellows.
+It’s scary to think about the hygiene of meetings with such fellows.

-The residents of Tanzania increased their attractiveness in an interesting way.
-They did not adorn themselves and did not dress up.
-They stole from the man they wanted... a hoe and sandals!
-In those parts, the listed things are of particular value, so the man, willy-nilly, had to go to rescue the property, and there - what the hell is not joking.
+Tanzanian women increased their attractiveness in an interesting way.
+They did not decorate themselves or dress up.
+They stole from the man they desired... a hoe and sandals!
+In those parts, the things listed are of particular value, so the man, willy-nilly, had to go and rescue the property, and then - who knows?

-And what about our compatriots?
-In ancient times, in some settlements of Kamchatka, a night spent by a guest with the owner's wife was considered a special honor for the house.
+What about our compatriots?
+In ancient times, in some settlements of Kamchatka, a night spent by a guest with the owner’s wife was considered a special honor for the house.
 The lady, by the way, tried to seduce the guest in every possible way.
-And if she also managed to get pregnant, then it was celebrated by the whole village.
-What was, of course, reasonable - fresh genes.
+And if she also managed to get pregnant, then the whole village celebrated it.
+Which was, of course, reasonable - fresh genes.
 Such traditions are not uncommon: the Eskimos and Chukchi, for example, also used the beauty of their wives for the benefit of the clan.
-They gave them to "use" the men who went to fish.
-Well, in Tibet it was generally believed that if a guest liked someone else's wife, then the will of higher powers and it was impossible to resist them.
+They gave them to “use” the men who went fishing.
+Well, in Tibet it was generally believed that if a guest liked someone else’s wife, then it was the will of higher powers and there was no way to resist them.

-The ancient sexual tradition with the poetic name "yobai" existed in the Japanese outback until the end.
-19th century.
-The essence of the custom “stalking in the night” (approximate translation) was as follows: any young man, under the cover of night, had the right to enter the house of an unmarried young lady, crawl under her blanket and, if the chosen one was not opposed, engage directly in the delicious “yobai” .
+An ancient sexual tradition with the poetic name “yobai” existed in the Japanese outback until the end XIX century.
+The essence of the custom “sneaking in the night” (approximate translation) was as follows: any young man, under the cover of darkness, had the right to enter the house of an unmarried young lady, crawl under her blanket and, if the chosen one did not mind, directly engage in the delightful “yobai” .
 In Russian, however, it does not sound like the name of a tradition, but more like a call to action.

-If a Japanese girl came across intractable, then an upset young man had to go home.
-Like any tradition, the yobai custom was governed by strict rules.
-A potential lover had to go on a romantic date completely naked, since a night visit by a dressed man was considered a robbery and could end badly for him.
+If a Japanese girl turned out to be intractable, then the upset young man had to go home.
+Like any tradition, the Yobai custom was regulated by strict rules.
+A potential lover had to go on a romantic date completely naked, since a night visit from a clothed man was considered robbery and could end in disaster for him.
 However, the guy had the right to cover his face and appear before the girl as a beautiful stranger.
-These are the Japanese role-playing games.
+That's how Japanese they are role-playing games.

-Once in Tibet, visiting men were greeted with genuine cordiality.
-IN travel notes famous traveler Marco Polo talks about a local sexual tradition that required all young girls to copulate with at least twenty different men before marriage.
-Either there were few men in Tibet, or fresh girls, according to custom, were intended exclusively for strangers, but travelers were worth their weight in gold here.
-And those poor fellows who could not stand up for themselves, sexual swindlers literally "teared slippers like Tuzik."
-Therefore, the trip to Tibet for some of our brothers became the last.
+Once upon a time in Tibet, visiting men were greeted with genuine cordiality.
+IN travel notes famous traveler Marco Polo tells of a local sexual tradition that required all young girls to have intercourse with at least twenty different men before marriage.
+Either there were few men in Tibet, or, according to custom, fresh girls were intended exclusively for foreigners, but travelers were worth their weight in gold here.
+And those poor fellows who could not stand up for themselves were literally “torn like Tuzik’s slippers” by sex swindlers.
+Therefore, the trip to Tibet for some of our brothers was the last.

 The sexual traditions of the Kagaba tribe can forever discourage a man from conscientiously fulfilling his marital duty and having offspring.
-Representatives of the strong half of the tribe are terribly afraid of women.
-It's all about the strange ritual of initiation of young men into men: a young Kagaba Indian must acquire his first sexual experience with the oldest lady of the family.
-For this reason, in marital relations the man is inactive, and if the wife hints at closeness, then he prefers to cowardly hide in the jungle in a bunker pre-equipped for such purposes (like he went hunting).
+Representatives of the stronger half of the tribe are terribly afraid of women.
+It's all about the strange ritual of initiation of young men into men: a young Indian Kagaba must have his first sexual experience with the oldest lady of the family.
+For this reason in marital relations the man is lacking initiative, and if his wife hints at intimacy, then he prefers to cowardly hide in the jungle in a bunker pre-equipped for such purposes (like he went hunting).

-It happens that several fugitives are hiding in a bachelor's lair at the same time.
+It happens that several fugitives are hiding in a bachelor's den at the same time.
 Then the female half of the tribe equips a search expedition.
 Role-playing games of slave and mistress always end predictably.
-Dissatisfied wives scour the jungle until they find the caches and return their faithful to the bosom of the family.
+Unsatisfied wives comb the jungle until they discover the cache and return their faithful to the bosom of the family.

 Africa - food preferences

 Who is interested in military parades?
-Only the military, but the common people demand bread and circuses.
-The king of Swaziland knows exactly how to make a feast of the soul for his subjects, and therefore every year he arranges a grand procession of virgins.
+Perhaps only to the military, but the common people demand bread and circuses.
+The King of Swaziland knows exactly how to make a holiday of the soul for his subjects, and therefore every year he organizes a grand procession of virgins.
 Thousands of seductive scantily clad beauties cheerfully march in front of the monarch.
-It has become a good sexual tradition in Swaziland when the king chooses a new wife from the parade participants, and each failed wife is rewarded with a large bowl of food.
-And believe me, according to local criteria, this is a royal gift!
+In Swaziland, it has become a good sexual tradition when the king chooses a new wife from the participants in the parade, and each failed wife is rewarded with a large bowl of food.
+And believe me, by local standards this is a royal gift!

-It took the writing talent of sexologists Alice Ladas, Beverly Whipple and John Perry to make the whole world aware of the new source of pleasure.
-Their book The Ji Point and Other Discoveries in Human Sexuality (1982) became a bestseller and has been translated into 19 languages.
+It took the writing talent of sexologists Alice Ladas, Beverly Whipple and John Perry for the whole world to know about a new source of pleasure.
+Their book, The G-Spot and Other Discoveries in Human Sexuality (1982), became a bestseller and was translated into 19 languages.

-In the Baganda tribe (East Africa), there is a belief that sex directly on agricultural land significantly increases their fertility.
-By the way, such a sexual tradition was inherent in many peoples.
-However, the natives did not arrange vulgar orgies in the beds of plantain (the main fodder crop of the Bagandans).
-For the ritual they chose married couple- Parents of twins.
-The event was held on the field of the tribal leader and consisted of the following: the woman lay on her back, a plantain flower was placed in her vagina, and the husband had to get it without the help of hands, using only the penis.
-According to the custom, the family of agronomists had to demonstrate the miracles of balancing act only on the leader's field.
-In the gardens of their fellow tribesmen, it was not necessary to play role-playing games, it was enough to dance a little.
+In the Baganda tribe (East Africa), there is a belief that sex directly on agricultural land significantly increases its fertility.
+By the way, such a sexual tradition was inherent in many nations.
+However, the natives did not organize vulgar orgies in the plantain beds (the main food crop of the Bagandans).
+For the ritual they chose married couple- parents of twins.
+The event was held in the field of the tribal leader and consisted of the following: the woman lay on her back, a plantain flower was placed in her vagina, and the husband had to get it out without using his hands, using only his penis.
+According to custom, the family of agronomists had to demonstrate the miracles of balancing act only in the leader’s field.
+There was no need to play role-playing games in the gardens of their fellow tribesmen; it was enough to dance a little.

 The sexual traditions of the peoples of the world are different, as are the standards of beauty.
-How can a woman from the Zambezi Valley be considered attractive if she has a mouthful of teeth like a crocodile?
+How can a woman from the Zambezi River valley be considered attractive if her mouth is full of teeth like a crocodile?
 To become beautiful, a Batoka girl had to get married.
-On the wedding night, the satisfied husband turned the “ugly” girl into a beautiful woman, knocking out her front teeth.
-Such a custom, accompanied by a simple plastic surgery, makes a batoka woman happy and a radiant smile never leaves her face again.
+On their wedding night, the satisfied husband turned an “ugly” girl into a beautiful woman by knocking out her front teeth.
+This custom, accompanied by simple plastic surgery, makes the Batok woman happy and the radiant smile never leaves her face.

 Mesopotamia - temple prostitution

-Every inhabitant of ancient Babylon had to make a sacrifice to the goddess of love, Ishtar.
-To perform the ritual, the lady went to the sanctuary of the goddess, sat down in a conspicuous place and waited to be chosen unknown man.
+Every inhabitant of ancient Babylon had to make a sacrifice to the goddess of love Ishtar.
+To perform the ritual, the lady went to the sanctuary of the goddess, sat in a visible place and waited for her to be chosen unknown man.
 The client gave the chosen one a coin, after which they went to some secluded corner, where they made a generous sacrifice.

 Once was enough.
-However, some especially zealous Babylonians constantly practiced such role-playing games, offering strangers an interesting vacation for money, which later went to the needs of the temple.
-It was impossible to leave his territory before the end of the ritual, so a pretty girl “shot back” quickly, and an unsightly young lady had to wait for her prince for a long time, sometimes even for years!
+However, some particularly zealous Babylonians constantly practiced such role-playing games, offering strangers an interesting vacation for money, which then went to the needs of the temple.
+It was impossible to leave his territory before the end of the ritual, so the pretty girl “shot back” quickly, and the unsightly young lady had to wait for her prince for a long time, sometimes even years!
 Housing and food were provided.
-Similar sexual traditions existed in Cyprus, and Greek girls sacrificed to the goddess Aphrodite.
+Similar sexual traditions existed in Cyprus, and Greek girls made sacrifices to the goddess Aphrodite.

 Family life in Rus' is not easy!
-The couple to be married had to feel this statement already at the wedding.
-All night before the holiday, the bride, according to the ancient Slavic custom, untwisted her braids and sang dreary songs with her bridesmaids.
-In the morning, a bunch of tiring wedding ceremonies awaited her, which continued until late in the evening and on an empty stomach.
+The getting married couple had to feel this statement already at the wedding.
+All night before the holiday, the bride, according to ancient Slavic custom, unbraided her braids and sang sad songs with her bridesmaids.
+In the morning, a bunch of tedious wedding rituals awaited her, which continued until late in the evening and on an empty stomach.
 Even during festive feast the bride was not allowed to eat.
-The groom was also not sweet - all the celebration he was obliged to cheerfully gallop around numerous relatives.
+The groom was also not happy - throughout the celebration he was obliged to cheerfully jump around his numerous relatives.

-And finally, the feast ended.
-Exhausted young found themselves alone in the bedchamber and were going to have unrestrained sex and fall asleep.
-Dreaming!
-The sexual tradition assumed the active participation of relatives on the wedding night of the newlyweds - the guests screamed obscene ditties under the bedroom windows until the morning, and one of them (specially chosen for this purpose) periodically knocked on the door and asked: "Is the ice broken?"
-In such an environment, the groom soon began to realize that the mission was impossible, and his efforts were in vain, despite the narrowed body immobilized from fatigue.
-That's why young spouse gave the opportunity to rehabilitate over the next few nights.
-If the matter still did not go well, then experienced advisers were connected to it: the brother or father of the groom.
-It is known that in some villages in Ukraine, an authorized prompter sat comfortably under the bed, from where he helped the newlyweds with good advice on how to do everything right, and at the same time created an atmosphere of an unusual holiday with his presence.
+And finally the feast ended.
+The exhausted young people found themselves alone in the bedchamber and were about to have unbridled sex and go to bed.
+Let's daydream!
+The sexual tradition assumed the active participation of relatives in the first wedding night of the newlyweds - guests shouted obscene ditties under the bedroom windows until the morning, and one of them (specially chosen for this purpose) periodically knocked on the door and asked: “Has the ice broken?”
+In such a situation, the groom soon began to realize that the mission was impossible, and his efforts were in vain, despite the body of his betrothed, immobilized from fatigue.
+That's why young spouse were given the opportunity to rehabilitate over the next few nights.
+If things still didn’t work out, then experienced advisers were involved: the groom’s brother or father.
+It is known that in some villages in Ukraine, an authorized prompter sat comfortably under the bed, from where he helped the newlyweds with good advice on how to do everything right, and at the same time, with his presence, created the atmosphere of an unusual holiday.

-If you are sure that role-playing games with elements of sadomasochism were invented by the notorious marquis, I hasten to disappoint - this is a common misconception.
-The natives of Truck Island were addicted to self-mutilation during sex even before the mother of the Marquis de Sade faked an orgasm in a simple missionary position.
-The custom was as follows: while the partner diligently puffed, making reciprocating movements, the ardent lover set fire to small breadfruit balls on his body.
-It is rather difficult to imagine how she did this during sex ...
-It can be assumed that the man did not copulate with the whole lady, but with a distant part of her (for example, the heel).
+If you are sure that role-playing games with elements of sadomasochism were invented by the well-known marquis, I hasten to disappoint you - this is a common misconception.
+The natives of Truck Island were into self-mutilation during sex even before Marquise de Sade's mother faked an orgasm in a simple missionary position.
+The custom was as follows: while the partner diligently puffed, making back-and-forth movements, the ardent lover set fire to small breadfruit balls on his body.
+It is quite difficult to imagine how she did this during sex...
+One can assume that the man copulated not with the whole lady, but with a distant part of her (for example, the heel).
 These natives are such pranksters!

 1. Russians

 As everyone knows, Russians are the most mysterious people on Earth.
 Moreover, there is a scientific basis for this.
-Scientists still cannot come to a consensus about the origin of this people and answer the question of when the Russians became Russians.
-There is also controversy over where the word comes from.
-Russian ancestors are sought among the Normans, Scythians, Sarmatians, Wends and even South Siberian Usuns.
+Scientists still cannot come to a consensus about the origin of this people and answer the question of when Russians became Russians.
+There is also debate about where this word comes from.
+Russian ancestors are sought among the Normans, Scythians, Sarmatians, Vends and even the South Siberian Usuns.

-No one knows where these people came from or where they disappeared to.
-Some scholars believe that the Maya are related to the legendary Atlanteans, others suggest that their ancestors were the Egyptians.
+Nobody knows where these people came from or where they disappeared to.
+Some scientists believe that the Mayans are related to the legendary Atlanteans, others suggest that their ancestors were the Egyptians.

-Maya created an efficient system Agriculture and had a deep knowledge of astronomy.
-Their calendar was used by other Central American peoples.
-The Maya used a hieroglyphic writing system that has only been partially deciphered.
-Their civilization was very advanced at the time of the arrival of the conquistadors.
-Now it seems that the Maya came from nowhere and disappeared into nowhere.
+The Mayans created an effective system Agriculture and had deep knowledge of astronomy.
+Their calendar was used by other peoples of Central America.
+The Mayans used a hieroglyphic writing system that has only been partially deciphered.
+Their civilization was very advanced when the conquistadors arrived.
+Now it seems that the Mayans came from nowhere and disappeared into nowhere.

 3. Laplanders or Sami

-The nationality, which Russians also call Lapps, is at least 5,000 years old.
+The people, which Russians also call Lapps, are at least 5,000 years old.
 Scientists are still arguing about their origin.
-Some believe that the Laplanders are Mongoloids, others insist on the version that the Saami are Paleo-Europeans.
-Their language is believed to belong to the group of Finno-Ugric languages, but there are ten dialects of the Sami language that are so different that they can be called independent.
-Sometimes the Laplanders themselves hardly understand each other.
+Some believe that the Laplanders are Mongoloids, others insist on the version that the Sami are Paleo-Europeans.
+Their language is believed to belong to the Finno-Ugric group of languages, but there are ten dialects of the Sami language that are different enough to be called independent.
+Sometimes the Laplanders themselves have difficulty understanding each other.

 4. Prussians

 The very origin of the Prussians is a mystery.
 They were first mentioned in the 9th century in the records of an anonymous trader, and then in Polish and German chronicles.
-Linguists have found analogues in various Indo-European languages and believe that the word "Prussians" can be traced back to the Sanskrit word "purusha" (man).
-Not much is known about Prussian since the last native speaker died in 1677.
-In the 17th century, the history of Prussianism and the Prussian kingdom began, but these people had little in common with the original Baltic Prussians.
+Linguists have found analogues in various Indo-European languages and believe that the word “Prussians” can be traced back to the Sanskrit word “purusha” (man).
+Not much is known about the Prussian language, since the last native speaker died in 1677.
+The history of Prussianism and the Kingdom of Prussia began in the 17th century, but these people had little in common with the original Baltic Prussians.

 5. Cossacks

 Scientists do not know where the Cossacks originally came from.
-Their homeland may be in the North Caucasus or the Sea of Azov or in the west of Turkestan ...
+Their homeland may be in the North Caucasus or on the Sea of Azov or in western Turkestan...
 Their ancestry may go back to the Scythians, Alans, Circassians, Khazars or Goths.
-Each version has its supporters and its arguments.
-The Cossacks today are a multi-ethnic community, but they constantly emphasize that they are a separate nation.
+Each version has its supporters and its own arguments.
+Cossacks today represent a multi-ethnic community, but they constantly emphasize that they are a separate nation.

 6. Parsis

-The Parsis are an ethno-confessional group of followers of Zoroastrianism of Iranian origin in South Asia.
+Parsis are an ethno-religious group of followers of Zoroastrianism of Iranian origin in South Asia.
 Today their number is less than 130 thousand people.
-The Parsees have their own temples and the so-called "towers of silence" for burying the dead (the corpses that are laid out on the roofs of these towers are pecked by vultures).
-They are often compared with the Jews, who were also forced to leave their homeland, and who still carefully preserve the traditions of their cults.
+The Parsis have their own temples and so-called “towers of silence” for burying the dead (the corpses that are laid out on the roofs of these towers are pecked by vultures).
+They are often compared to the Jews, who were also forced to leave their homeland, and who still carefully preserve the traditions of their cults.

 7. Hutsuls

-The question of what the word "hutsul" means is still not clear.
-Some scientists believe that the etymology of the word is connected with the Moldavian "gots" or "guts" ("bandit"), others believe that the name comes from the word "kochul" ("shepherd").
-Hutsuls are most often called Ukrainian highlanders, who still practice the traditions of molfarstvo (witchcraft) and who greatly honor their sorcerers.
+The question of what the word “Hutsul” means is still unclear.
+Some scientists believe that the etymology of the word is related to the Moldovan “gots” or “gutz” (“bandit”), others believe that the name comes from the word “kochul” (“shepherd”).
+Hutsuls are most often called Ukrainian highlanders, who still practice the traditions of molfarism (witchcraft) and who greatly honor their sorcerers.

 8. Hittites

-The state of the Hittites was very influential on the geopolitical map of the ancient world.
-These people first created the constitution and began to use chariots.
+The Hittite state was very influential on the geopolitical map of the ancient world.
+These people were the first to create a constitution and use chariots.
 However, not much is known about them.
-The chronology of the Hittites is known only from the sources of their neighbors, but there is not a single mention of why and where they disappeared.
-The German scholar Johann Lehmann wrote in his book that the Hittites went north and assimilated with the Germanic tribes.
+The chronology of the Hittites is known only from the sources of their neighbors, but there is not a single mention of why or where they disappeared.
+The German scientist Johann Lehmann wrote in his book that the Hittites went north and assimilated with the Germanic tribes.
 But this is only one of the versions.

 9. Sumerians

 This is one of the most mysterious peoples in ancient world.
-Nothing is known about their origin and the origin of their language.
+Nothing is known about their origins or the origin of their language.
 A large number of homonyms allows us to assume that it was a polytonic language (like modern Chinese), that is, the meaning of what was said often depended on tone.
-The Sumerians were very advanced - they were the first in the Middle East who began to use the wheel, who created an irrigation system and a unique writing system.
+The Sumerians were very advanced - they were the first in the Middle East to use the wheel, to create an irrigation system and a unique writing system.
 The Sumerians also developed mathematics and astronomy at an impressive level.

 10. Etruscans

-They entered history rather unexpectedly and that is how they disappeared.
-Archaeologists believe that the Etruscans lived in the northwest of the Apennine Peninsula, where they created a fairly advanced civilization.
+They entered history quite unexpectedly and that is how they disappeared.
+Archaeologists believe that the Etruscans lived in the north-west of the Apennine Peninsula, where they created a fairly developed civilization.
 The Etruscans founded the first Italian cities.
 Theoretically, they could move to the east and become the founders of the Slavic ethnic group (their language has much in common with the Slavic ones).

 11. Armenians